 When to apply: Sep-Mar

 Internships usually take place during the summer, which is why they are creatively referred to as ‘summer internships’.
-Interns work on a full-time basis for a short period of time to get some experience and knowledge of an industry.
+You won’t be stuck making the tea either - an internship in marketing gives you a taste of the working world.

 Marketing is an exciting and fast-moving sector to work in.
-Placement students and insights will have diverse projects and have to respond to new challenges on a daily basis.
+Placement students and interns will have diverse projects and take on new challenges on a daily basis.

 Getting work experience in the marketing sector will expose you to various aspects of marketing, such as PR or advertising.
 Traditional marketing schemes include a little bit of everything.

 However, there are schemes that specialise in a particular area.
-Below we’ve broken down some of the areas your placement, internship or insight may focus on.
+Below we’ve broken down some of the areas your marketing internship or placement may focus on...

 Digital marketing refers to all forms of traditional marketing activities that take place online.
 The most common channels digital marketers work on are search engines, websites, social media, apps and email.